Col.

 Roger

 was from Carrowcannon in Donegal.
+He was a National School teacher

-and Science from the Department of Science and Art, South Kensington,
+of Science and Art, South Kensington, London.
+He entered Australia

-London.
-He entered Australia in 1887 and settled in Queensland where
+in 1887 and settled in Queensland where he attained a teaching position

-he attained a teaching position with the Queensland Department of
+with the Queensland Department of Public Instruction.
+After a year

-Public Instruction.
-After a year or so he sent for his wife and seven
+or so he sent for his wife and seven children (a further six being

-children (a further six being born in Australia).
-Roger became one
+born in Australia).
+Roger became one of the most respected teachers

-of the most respected teachers of his generation in Australia.
-He
+of his generation in Australia.
+He took up farming and and bought

-took up farming and and bought land at Greenmount in 1894.
-He was
+land at Greenmount in 1894.
+He was a well respected member of the

-a well respected member of the Catholic community there.
+Catholic community there.

 E.D.